 There are many different reasons why accounting systems need to have internal controls in place.
 The fact that it improves the accuracy and completeness of financial reporting is among the most important advantages it offers.
 Due to the fact that creditors, investors, and other parties use financial statements to develop judgements about firms, it is imperative that these statements be accurate and complete.

-Businesses absolutely require some sort of internal control system since it helps with the discovery and prevention of fraudulent activity and corrupt practises.
+Businesses absolutely require some sort of internal control system since it helps with the discovery and prevention of fraudulent activity and corrupt practices.
 By implementing the appropriate processes and controls, businesses have the potential to make it far more challenging for dishonest workers and fraudsters to steal money from the organisation, as well as for the former to commit their crimes.

 When it comes to the protection of a company’s assets, internal control is absolutely necessary for businesses, which leads us to our last point.
 Theft, fraud, and corruption are all preventable problems that may be mitigated with adequate internal controls, which can be of assistance to organisations in their efforts to safeguard their invaluable assets.